datalakehouse/docs/docs/tools/cli/service.rst

   * - ``--format``
     - The format string for output defining the query metrics to retrieve, e.g. ``'{calls} {total_time}'``

-**Example:** List the queries for an DLH for PostgreSQL service named ``pg-demo`` including the query blurb, number of calls and both total and mean execution time.
+**Example:** List the queries for an datalakehouse for PostgreSQL service named ``pg-demo`` including the query blurb, number of calls and both total and mean execution time.

 ::